 Ski touring evenings

-Ski tour evenings are offered twice a week after dusk.
+Ski tour evenings are offered every week after dusk.
 Prerequisite: sufficient snow.
 On these evenings, selected huts are open and provide refreshments.

 Helpful tips & rules of conduct

 The right of free access to nature allows everyone to enter the Garmisch-Classic area for hiking, tobogganing and ski touring.
 However, certain rules apply to prevent accidents and minimise potential dangers.

 10 rules for ski touring on and near the slopes1:

 - Ascending and descending happens at your own risk and responsibility.

 - Ascending is only permitted on the outer edge of the ski run.
 Important: Walk in single file instead of next to each other, and keep an eye on the skiers!

 - Take special care when approaching crests, in narrow passages and on steep slopes, in icy terrain and when crossing ski runs.